 Observation Element Illc.
 Teachers recognize the interconnectedness of content areas/disciplines.
 Teachers know the links and vertical alignment of the grade or subject they teach and the North Carolina Standard Course of Study.
 Teachers understand how the content they teach relates to other disciplines in order to deepen understanding and connect learning for students.
 Teachers promote global awareness and its relevance to subjects they teach.
-Obse Developing Proficient Accomplished Distinguished Not Demonstrated (Comment Required) ✓ ☐ Understands the links between grade/subject and the North Carolina Standard Course of Study. and Demonstrates knowledge of links between grade/subject and the North Carolina Standard Course of Study. and Demonstrates knowledge of the links and vertical alignment of the grade or subject area and the North Carolina Standard Course of Study.
-Relates content to other disciplines. and Collaborates with teachers from other grades or subject areas to establish links between disciplines and influence school-wide curriculum and teaching practice. ✓ ☐ Displays global awareness.
-Promotes global awareness and its relevance to the subjects. ☐ Integrates global awareness activities throughout lesson plans and classroom instructional practices. ☐ Promotes global awareness and its relevance to all faculty members, influencing curriculum and teaching practices throughout the school. strategically, and broadly.
-The skills, self- direction, and soc ese skills include leadership, e ial responsibility.
-Teachers hel itury content, which includes ethics, accountability, adaptabilip their students understand th 1st century life skills into their te lity, personal productivity, person ne relationship between the Nor conomic, business and entrepre nal responsibility, people th Carolina Standard ✓ □ Identifies relationships between the North Carolina Standard Course of Study and life in the 21st century. and Identifies relationships between the core content and 21st century content. and Integrates core content and 21st century content throughout lesson plans and classroom instructional practices. and Deepens students' understandings of 21st century skills and helps them make their own connections and develop new skills.
-Co mments: Examples of Artifacts: Display of creative stude Use of NC Standard Co Lesson plans urse of Study 🔲 itent standards :
+Obser Developing Proficient Accomplished Distinguished Not Demonstrated (Comment Required) and and and \ ☐ Understand the links between grade/subject and the North Carolina Standard Course of Study. □ Demonstrates knowledge of links between grade/subject and the North Carolina Standard Course of Study.
+Demonstrates knowledge of the links and vertical alignment of the grade or subject area and the North Carolina Standard Course of Study.
+Relates content to other disciplines.
+Collaborates with teachers from other grades or subject areas to establish links between disciplines and influence school-wide curriculum and teaching practice. ~ ☐ Displays global awareness. ☐ Promotes global awareness and its relevance to the subjects. ☐ Integrates global awareness activities throughout lesson plans and classroom instructional practices. ☐ Promotes global awareness and its relevance to all faculty members, influencing curriculum and teaching practices throughout the school.
+Element Illd.
+Teachers make instruction relevant to students.
+Teachers incorporate 21st century life skills into their teaching deliberately, strategically, and broadly.
+These skills include leadership, ethics, accountability, adaptability, personal productivity, personal responsibility, people skills, self- direction, and social responsibility.
+Teachers help their students understand the relationship between the North Carolina Standard Course of Study and 21st century content, which includes global awareness; financial, economic, business and entrepreneurial literacy; civic literacy and health awareness. nal responsibility, people rth Carolina Standard and and and ✓ □ Identifies relationships between the North Carolina Standard Course of Study and life in the 21st century. ☐ Identifies relationships between the core content and 21st century content. ☐ Integrates core content and 21st century content throughout lesson plans and classroom instructional practices. ☐ Deepens students' understandings of 21st century skills and helps them make their own connections and develop new skills.
+Co Comments Examples of Artifacts: ☐ Display of creative stude ☐ Use of NC Standard Co ☐ Lesson plans tent standards